 Businesses that think they should be excluded from VAT are advised to document and maintain their financial transactions to enable the government to determine if they should be registered or not.

 How our VAT consultants can help your business in Dubai and UAE

-NAM Associates have a team of expert tax consultants in Dubai that can help businesses and entrepreneurs navigate the new policies and requirements involved in the implementation of Value-Added Tax in the UAE.
+We have a team of expert vat agent dubai who handle as projects and provide expert solutions as leading tax consultants in Dubai that can help businesses and entrepreneurs navigate the new policies and requirements involved in the implementation of Value-Added Tax in the UAE.